-Conservative journalist Milo Yiannopoulos will talk at the University of Colorado Boulder on Jan.
+Conservative journalist Milo Yiannopoulos will talk at CU Boulder on Jan.
 25 as part of a national college speaking tour.

 The CU Boulder student organization chapters of the College Republicans and Turning Point USA invited Yiannopoulos, technology editor for Breitbart News, to speak on campus.
 The free event will be held at 7 p.m. in the Mathematics Building, room 100.
 Ticket details and other information can be found at www.yiannopoulos.net.